-We have audited the financial statements of Housing Authorities Risk Retention Pool and its blended component units (the "Pool"), which comprise the statements of net position as of December 31, 2022 and 2021, and the related statements of revenues, expenses, and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Housing Authorities Risk Retention Pool and its blended component units (the "Pool") as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Pool's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Housing Authorities Risk Retention Pool and its blended component units as of December 31, 2022 and 2021, and the respective changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Housing Authorities Risk Retention Pool and its blended component units as of December 31, 2023 and 2022, and the respective changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.